5l1v3r1/pdml2flow/test/README.md

 ## Unit tests

-A true unit test is a unit test in the classical sense.
-They are normally a method inside one of the the *_test.py classes.
+Unit tests are normally a method inside one of the the *_test.py classes.
 For further information see the [documentation of the python unit testing framework](https://docs.python.org/3/library/unittest.html).

 ## System test